 Hospice care services provide the equipment needed, such as a hospital bed, toileting equipment, wheelchairs or walkers, breathing treatment equipment, and other basic medical supplies.
 The hospice care team will likely include several practitioners, such as a physician who oversees the team and medications, hospice nurses, a social worker, a therapist, and home health assistants.
 They can arrange for spiritual caregivers such as clergy to meet with the patient as well.
 In all, hospice care provided within the familiar surrounding of home and family can allow an individual the highest degree of comfort and care in their last chapter of life.

-Kinkaid Private Care Premier Provider of Quality Home Hospice Care
+Kinkaid Private Care Coordinates Quality Home Hospice Care

-Kinkaid Private Care is owned and operated by a registered nurse, Jennifer Bembry, with a lengthy career in critical care, oncology, and home health care.
-The founder’s dedication to serving patients in their own homes makes Kinkaid Private Care a unique home hospice program that puts a special emphasis on a smooth hospital to home transition for hospice care.
-Offering the highest level of hospice care in the comfort of one’s home is in our DNA.
+Kinkaid Private Care coordinates a unique home hospice program that puts a special emphasis on a smooth hospital to home transition for hospice care.
+Coordinating the highest level of hospice care in the comfort of one’s home is in our DNA.

-In addition to the many palliative measures that provide the highest degree of comfort and quality of life for the patient, our home hospice team will also provide concierge spa services that can enhance patient comfort and reduce stress.
-For more information about our private home hospice care services, please contact Kinkaid Private Care today at (877) 388-6373.
+In addition to the many palliative measures that provide the highest degree of comfort and quality of life for the patient, the coordinated home hospice team will also provide concierge spa services that can enhance patient comfort and reduce stress.
+For more information about private home hospice care coordination, please contact Kinkaid Private Care today at (877) 388-6373.